antogno/blogsonic/README.md

 $ vendor/bin/codecept run acceptance ProfilesCest::register
 ```

-For more informations, see the official [Codeception documentation](https://codeception.com/docs/01-Introduction).
+For more information, see the official [Codeception documentation](https://codeception.com/docs/01-Introduction).